kailash-manasarovar/statement/docs/next-batch.md

 ### 2013

 1. After I write and publish my book, The Liar, Rich Freed's dad follows me on an early Twitter account I set up to promote it.
 The dad, or Rich's brother maybe, one of them, is playing polo (please look this up if you skimmed over it first time) in his profile pic.
 I never met his dad.
 I told Rich about this because it was bit weird tbf.
 He said nothing.
 1. Rich Freed and I do a re-birthing session with *the* Stella in Koh Phangan.
-She is ice cold.
+She is ice cold towards me.
+I mention this online in Bali in July 2026.
+Crickets.
+Every time I mentioned Richard Freed, it's like there's a collective gulp.

 ### June 2022